mdellh2o/PGRcourse/literature/README.literature.md

-This folder contains all literature referenced in the course\n Name files refer to lecture numbering
+This folder contains all literature referenced in the course.
+Filenames refer to lecture numbering